 Have some meat-free days

-With processed meat being the most expensive thing on our shopping lists, you could make huge savings every week just by buying a little less meat.
+With more and more of us considering a plant-based diet, there are lots of tasty meat-free recipes to try.
+With processed meat being among the most expensive thing on our shopping lists, you could make huge savings by swapping some of it with veg.

 Use cashback apps

 With cashback apps, you can claim money back on all sorts of things, including your groceries.
 In some cases, you can recoup 100% of the cost – meaning you can bag a freebie!
 Just make sure you keep your receipts to prove your purchase.